CosmicRaisins/DS4200-DataViz-AltairBaisicPlots/index.md

 This visualization shows that The distribution of movie lengths appears gaussian.
 We can see the signature bell-shaped curve for the histrogram dispite some outliers.
 I chose the histogram for this visualization because it is commonly used to demonstrate the distribution of data.

-X axis is is the duration of the movie, while the Y axis is the number of movies with that specific duration.
+X axis is the duration of the movie, while the Y axis is the number of movies with that specific duration.
 Netflix's red is used for the bar for thematic purposes.

 ![viz1](/images/viz1.png)